-- UK Swimming Pool safety is guided by various Health and Safety at Work Acts and Regulations.
-Pool operators have a duty to take all reasonable and practicable measures to ensure that teaching and coaching activities are conducted safely. - For publicly lifeguarded pools abroad, the school's staff must seek assurances that appropriate lifeguard cover is in place prior to participants entering the water. - Unless suitably qualified, the school's staff should not have responsibility for lifeguarding.
+- All public or commercial UK swimming pools should have a Pool Safe Operating Procedure (PSOP), based on a risk assessment, including a Normal Operating Plan (NOP) and an Emergency Action Plan (EAP).
+You should refer to the PSOP when carrying out the visit-specific risk assessment, and all members of the visit leadership team should be familiar with any parts relevant to them. - For publicly lifeguarded pools abroad, the school's staff must seek assurances that appropriate lifeguard cover is in place prior to participants entering the water. - Unless suitably qualified, the school's staff should not have responsibility for lifeguarding.
 However, they do retain a pastoral role for participants at all times either through direct or 'remote' supervision. - For swimming lessons, the school should make every reasonable effort to ensure the swimming teacher in charge or other pool employees/responsible adults supervising the participants are qualified according to current guidelines.